ziranzha/SYCLomatic-test/third-party-programs/Velocity-Bench/cudaSift/README.md

 compile_commands.json
 ```
 ### 3 Migrate the source code and build script
+**Follow section 3.1 or section 3.2 to migrate the source code and corresponding build scripts.**
+## 3.1 Migrate the source code and generate build script `Makefile.dpct`
 ```sh
 # From the CUDA directory as root directory:
 $ cd ${cudaSift_HOME}/CUDA